torvalds/linux/Documentation/admin-guide/mm/transhuge.rst

 2) a single TLB entry will be mapping a much larger amount of virtual memory in turn reducing the number of TLB misses.
-With virtualization and nested pagetables the TLB can be mapped of larger size only if both KVM and the Linux guest are using hugepages but a significant speedup already happens if only one of the two is using hugepages just because of the fact the TLB miss is going to run faster.
+With virtualization and nested pagetables the TLB can be mapped of larger size only if both KVM and the GNU/Linux guest are using hugepages but a significant speedup already happens if only one of the two is using hugepages just because of the fact the TLB miss is going to run faster.